 The first vines were planted in 2004, the winery was completed in 2005, and internationally respected wine consultant Stephane Derenoncourt agreed to consult for Boxwood Winery in 2006.
 Since that time Boxwood’s vineyard has expanded from 16 to 26 acres of French certified vines to produce five red wines from the original three, and in 2015 a Sauvignon Blanc blend.
 In 2006 Boxwood initiated the six-year process to form The Middleburg Virginia Viticultural Area, which now includes more than 30 Virginia wineries and vineyards.

 Sean is Vice President of the Boxwood Estate Winery.
-The son of owners Rita and John Kent Cooke, Sean has been with Boxwood Winery since 2005 and oversees marketing, retail sales, wine club membership, and distribution.
+The son of owners Rita and John Kent Cooke, Sean has been with Boxwood Winery since 2005 and oversees all winery operations.
 He studied business at Virginia Commonwealth University, has extensive background in advertising and sales, and is a certified sommelier, studied under Court of Master Sommeliers, Americas.
 Sean is married to Tracy Martin and has two daughters, Juliane and Isabel.

 Lucie has been the viticulture consultant for Boxwood Winery since its inception.
 Lucie is an internationally recognized viticulturist, ampelographer, and author of “Winemaking in Eastern America”.
 She is a graduate of Ecole Nationale Superieure Agronomique de Montpelier.

 Stèphane is a winemaker and consultant to over 90 estates worldwide, including Boxwood Winery in Middleburg, Virginia since its inception in 2006.
 His approach encompasses every stage in the process from the vine to bottle.
 His method is to encourage the roots to explore the soil so that all its components are transferred to the fruit.
 Stèphane consults for many internationally acclaimed wineries including; Chateau Beausejour, Smith Haut Lafitte, LaGaffeliere, and produces his own wine Domaine de l’A in Cotes de Castillon in France.